dzwalker/steedos-cms/README.md

-# Steedos Sites
+# Steedos Blogs
-Steedos Sites is an Enterprise Content Management System, with Yammer like communication features and Tumber like site publishing.
+Steedos Blogs is an Content Management System, with Yammer like communication features and Tumber like site publishing.

 > This is an meteor package running on [Steedos Apps Platform](https://github.com/steedos/apps/)

 ### Designed Features

-- Site: A space may have multi sites.
-As first launch,  steedos will create a new site for space.
+- Blog: A space may have multi blogs.
+As first launch,  steedos will create a new blog for space.
-- Categories: Every site has categories tree, with max 5 levels, space admins can define categories for site.
+- Categories: Every blog has categories tree, with max 5 levels, space admins can define categories for blog.
 - Category Permissions:  Only specified organizations / users can see category and posts in category if it has permissions.

 - Post Permissions: Only specified organizations / users can see posts if post has permissions.